Woodland Café and Visitor Information Desk

 Play areas for children and families

-We have two outdoor fun play areas for children, one perfect for under nine year old’s situated near our Woodland Cafe and an adventure style play area for ages 14 years and under located on High Hill Field.
-An interactive trail connects the two play areas and adjoins the Play Trail, which is a short circuit with a series of play pieces, including a giant squirrel, climbing frame and a snail slide.
+We have two outdoor fun play areas for children, one perfect for under nine year olds situated near our Woodland Cafe and an adventure style play area for ages 14 years and under located on High Hill Field.
+The Forest Trail connects the two play areas and adjoins the Play Trail, which is a short circuit with a series of play pieces, including a giant squirrel, climbing frame and a snail slide.
 Both these trails are pushchair-friendly.

-Our new indoor woodland play area The Holt is perfect for children aged six and under - in The Holt children will find many of the animals who make Itchen Valley Country Park their home!
-The Holt also hosts a number of activity sessions where children can have a go at simple crafts.
+Our indoor woodland play area The Holt is perfect for children aged six and under - in The Holt children will find many of the animals who make Itchen Valley Country Park their home!

 Cyclists are welcome to bring their bikes and use our off-road cycle route which is approximately 1.5 miles long and runs through both woodland and open fields.

 Visitors who enjoy a more active way of exploring the park may like to have a go at orienteering.
 It involves map reading to locate control points throughout the park.
 There are three courses to suit different levels from beginners to advanced users.
 The courses range from 2km to 4.5 km.

 It can be used as a group activity with a timed course to bring the element of competition!
 There is also a course at Lakeside Country Park.
 See the British Orienteering website to download the maps.

 For further information about permanent courses and local events see the Southampton Orienteering Club website.

 As an alternative to the traditional orienteering course - you only need a smartphone/tablet.
 Download the free MapRun app and complete a course at your leisure.
 Not all courses at the country park will have physical checkpoints - the app will send you a notification when you are in the correct location.

 Horse riding on our multi-use trail